Thursday

-Content: This orientation is designed to give a basic overview of Congress.gov.
-While the focus of the session will be searching legislation and the congressional member information attached to the legislation, the new features of Congress.gov will also be highlighted.
+Join bibliographic and research instruction librarian Barbara Bavis and Chief of the Office of External Relations in the Law Library Robert Brammer for an Introduction to Congress.gov webinar.
+While the focus of the session will be searching legislation and the Congressional member information attached to the legislation, the new features of Congress.gov will be highlighted.

 Recorded webinars